VereLanz/my-advent-2021/README.md

 ### Part Two
 From the diagnostic report, first filter out values step by step if they don't have the right bit.
 Then calculate the two new numbers like in Part One.

+---
+## Day 4 - Giant Squid (Squid Bingo)
+### Part One
+You get some bingo boards and a list of numbers that will be drawn in order.
+Figure out which of the boards will get bingo first and what its score (= sum of non-called numbers) will be.

+### Part Two
+On second thought you'd make sure that your opponent (a giant squid) wins, so figure out which board will be the last to bingo and calculate it's score.